vranki/hemppa/README.md

 Commands:

+* !tautulli apikey [apikey]             - Set api key (Must be done as bot owner)
 * !tautulli movie                       - Show the last 10 recently added movies to Plex library monitered by Tautulli
 * !tautulli show                        - Show the last 10 recently added tv series epsiodes to Plex library monitered by Tautulli
 * !tautulli artist                      - Show the last 10 recently added music artists to Plex library monitered by Tautulli
-* !tautulli add "room_id" encrypted - Add the provided encrypted "room_id" to the list of rooms to post the recently added notifications received by the webhook
+* !tautulli add [room_id] encrypted     - Add the provided encrypted [room_id] to the list of rooms to post the recently added notifications received by the webhook
-* !tautulli add "room_id" plain - Add the provided unencrypted "room_id" to the list of rooms to post the recently added notifications received by the webhook
+* !tautulli add [room_id] plain         - Add the provided unencrypted [room_id] to the list of rooms to post the recently added notifications received by the webhook
-* !tautulli remove "room_id" encrypted - Remove the provided encrypted "room_id" to the list of rooms to post the recently added notifications received by the webhook
+* !tautulli remove [room_id] encrypted  - Remove the provided encrypted [room_id] to the list of rooms to post the recently added notifications received by the webhook
-* !tautulli remove "room_id" plain - Remove the provided unencrypted "room_id" to the list of rooms to post the recently added notifications received by the webhook
+* !tautulli remove [room_id] plain      - Remove the provided unencrypted [room_id] to the list of rooms to post the recently added notifications received by the webhook

 Tautulli instance and API Key:

 The module work with an existing installed instance of Tautulli accessible on the machine at the path defined by env variable `TAUTULLI_PATH`
-You have to provide an api key by setting the environment variable `TAUTULLI_API_KEY`.
+You have to provide an api key by using the relevant command.

-Read the documentation to create one at https://developers.giphy.com/docs/api

 Environ variables seen by commands:

 * TAUTULLI_PATH: Path accessible from the machine to the installed instance of Tautulli
 * TAUTULLI_URL: Url accessible from the machine to the installed instance of Tautulli
-* TAUTULLI_API_KEY: API Key for Tautulli access
 * TAUTULLI_NOTIFIER_ADDR: Listening address for the Tautulli webhook handler target
 * TAUTULLI_NOTIFIER_PORT: Listening port for the Tautulli webhook handler target
 * BOT_OWNERS: Owner of the rooms in the list for the notification webhook